-After recruitment and selection and employee contract management, the process of integrating a new employee with a company and its culture is performed using an induction form.
+After recruitment and selection and employee contract management, the process of integrating a new employee with a company and its culture is performed through a formal process referred to as induction.
+After induction, an induction form is filled in as record of completing the process.

 Actors

-HR Officer
+HR Officer/ HR Assistants

 Employee